huibinshen/fingerid/README.md

 ============

 This is FingerID 1.4 release.
-This version will only focus on the fingerprints prediction, without fingerprints generation and compond database retrieval.
+This version will only focus on the fingerprints prediction, without fingerprints generation and compound database retrieval.

 This package utilize fragmentation tree, another view of MS/MS spectra, to improve fingerprints prediction.

-The previours versions are hosted in sourceforge: http://sourceforge.net/projects/fingerid/
+The previous versions are hosted in sourceforge: http://sourceforge.net/projects/fingerid/

 Changes